SIDN/spinsite/www-spin/content/install/configure.md

 The first time you start the Valibox, it may take a few minutes while the device is getting settled.

 1. At some point you should see a new WiFi network called 'SIDN-Valibox-(code)'.
 The code should match the last 3 letters of the MAC address printed on the bottom of the Valibox.
 Connect to this network.
-1.Open a browser and go to http://valibox.
+1. Open a browser and go to http://valibox.

 You should get the following page: